smithfarm/obs_scm_demo/README.md

 ## Global search and replace

-Since you are not "smithfarm" and you might want to call your software something other than "obs_scm_demo", now would be a good time to globally search for these two terms in this document and replace them with terms that make sense for you!
+If you are not "smithfarm" and you want to call your software project something other than "obs_scm_demo", now would be a good time to globally search for these two terms in this document and replace them with terms that make sense for you!